-While Halloween day may be over and the trick or treating finished, the staff at Shur’tugal wants to keep the spooky atmosphere around just a little bit longer.
-Continuing with some of the fun Inheritance-related Halloween content that we’ve highlighted over the past few days, we decided to scour Alagaësia lore for some of our favorite eerie personas and mysterious creations.
+With Halloween just a day away, monsters linger around every corner!
+Continuing with some of the Inheritance-inspired Halloween content we’ve shared throughout the month, we decided to scour Alagaësia’s lore for some of our favorite eerie personas and mysterious creatures!

-Below you’ll find the first half of another two part series where we’ll count down the top ten most creepy creatures and characters from the Inheritance Cycle.
-Starting with numbers ten through six, the remaining top five will be revealed in tomorrow’s post!
-(Note: This list is meant for fun and is only the Shur’tugal staff’s opinion, so we’d love to hear what your top ten list is in the comments!)
+Below you’ll find the first half of a two-part series counting down the top ten creepiest creatures and characters from the Inheritance Cycle.
+Starting with numbers ten through six, the remaining top five will be revealed tomorrow!

 Why it’s spooky: When the body of a dragon dies, if the dragon had stored its consciousness within the Eldunarí, it is able to continue living and communicating with the outside world.
 This spiritual embodiment is very unique, making the dragon into something like…a ghost!
 Can you imagine the rumbling voice of a dragon haunting your home?